Hiroshi Abe (actor)

 Hiroshi Abe (阿部 寛, Abe Hiroshi) is a Japanese model and actor.
-He is known for his roles in Still Walking, Chocolate, and Godzilla 2000: Millennium.
+He is known for his roles in TRICK and Godzilla 2000: Millennium.

 Biography

 Modelling period

 Abe was born in Yokohama as the youngest in a family of three children.
 He attended Yokohama Mitsuzawa elementary school, then Yokohama City Matsumoto Junior High School, then Kanagawa Prefectural Hakusan High School.
-After retaking the university entrance examinations once, he attended the Department for Electrical Engineering in the Faculty of Science and Technology of Chuo University in Tokyo and graduated with a degree in electrical engineering.
-In 1985 while in college he applied to the "Shueisha 3rd Nonno Boyfriend Award" and won the championship because his sister recommended the award.
+After retaking the university entrance examinations, he attended the Department for Electrical Engineering in the Faculty of Science and Technology of Chuo University in Tokyo and graduated with a degree in electrical engineering.
+In 1985, while in college, he applied to the "Shueisha 3rd Nonno Boyfriend Award" and won the championship because his sister recommended the award.
 Since then, during his university days, he was a charismatic model for magazines such as Men's Non-no and Nonno.
 He later transitioned from modelling into acting.

 Unfavourable times

 He made his debut as an actor in the movie Haikara-San: Here Comes Miss Modern (1987) - in which he co-starred with Yoko Minamino, a popular idol of the time whom Abe himself was a fan of, and received an autograph.
 He also released an album in 1988 as a pop idol.

 After that year he mainly worked as an actor, but because of his title and appearance as a model he was given only secondary and mundane roles (he said he was "riding with a Ferrari").
 Furthermore, there was the problem that it was difficult to take a double shot with a woman because of his height.
 Gradually, the work in drama decreased, and he suffered from a big feeling of impatience.

 He was not blessed with work for three years and made a living from pachinko.
 Around this time he started ancient martial arts which led to later work.
 Also he invested in an apartment.
 Due to the decline in real estate values as a result of the bursting of the bubble economy, and the decline in his popularity, he was left with a large debt.
 He was the target of the variety show What is that person now? which searched for "the celebrity that once dominated the world".
 According to his book, when he heard that Ken Takakura starred in the NHK drama Chihoru's Elegy in 1992, he wanted to appear even in an unnamed bit part, and he tried to get it even though it was a small part.